kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/13-CV00-Adaptativ-Loop.md

 Standard epistemic defences are not wrong.
 They target discrete judgments more effectively than longitudinal interaction drift.
 The adaptive loop undermines them at a different point in the causal chain.

 - **Critical thinking and media literacy:** most effective at the point of evaluating a specific claim.
-The loop operates before claim evaluation, narrowing which claims are generated and which feel worth evaluating.
+The loop operates partly prior to, and partly independent of, explicit claim evaluation, narrowing which claims are generated and which feel worth evaluating.
 - **Transparency and explainability:** increase the user's ability to scrutinise a single output.
 They do not interrupt the fluency effects that accumulate across sessions.
 - **AI warnings and uncertainty displays:** can interrupt System 2 evaluation at the point of a specific judgment.
 They do not prevent the gradual increase in fluency that makes System 2 interruption feel less necessary.